I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

 Reasons to avoid

-If you don't need dual-controls, then Silentnight's 'Comfort Control' electric blanket is one of the most affordable electric blankets on the market, and despite its no-frills design, we found it did the job of eliminating the chill and keeping the bed toasty more than adequately.
+If you don't need dual-controls, then Silentnight's 'Comfort Control' electric blanket is one of the most affordable electric blankets on the market, and despite its no-frills design, I found it did the job of eliminating the chill and keeping my bed toasty.

 This blanket is attached to the mattress with wide elastic straps that slip easily over each corner, but sadly, unlike the top two options in this edit, it does scrimp on size a little, with the blanket not fully covering the whole mattress.
-That means the heat is concentrated in the centre of the mattress rather than the edges, so it may be best for a single sleeper.
+In the double size, I found that meant the heat is concentrated in the centre of the mattress rather than the edges, so it may be best for a single sleeper.

-There's also no fancy padding or quilting on this model, but that does mean the heat penetrates to your body nicely, and although with just 3 temperature settings it doesn't get super hot, we still found it plenty cosy enough.
-Like Silentnight's 'Yours & Mine Dual Control Electric Blanket' it just takes a while to heat up to maximum temperature, requiring 15-20 minutes to get to full heat in our tests.
+There's no fancy padding or quilting on this model, which does mean I could feel the wires under the sheet a little, but not so much it was uncomfortable.
+The lack of quilting also meant the heat penetrated through to my body nicely, and although with just 3 temperature settings this blanket doesn't get super hot, I still found it plenty cosy enough.
+Like Silentnight's 'Yours & Mine Dual Control Electric Blanket' it just takes a while to heat up to maximum temperature, requiring 15-20 minutes to get to full heat in my tests.

-Otherwise, features are limited – there's no auto shut-off timer (so you'll need to remember to switch it off before you drift off to save energy and money), and there are no dual-controls on this model – however, if you're looking for a budget electric blanket, this option will certainly keep out the chill without breaking the bank.
+Otherwise, its features are limited – there's no auto shut-off timer (so I needed to remember to switch it off before I drifted off to save energy and money), and there are no dual-controls on this model – however, if you're looking for a budget electric blanket, this option will certainly keep out the chill without breaking the bank.

 Budget dual controlled electric blanket